lviens/2022_DAS_Nonlinearity/README.md

   - **Reproduce_Fig_4.py** to reproduce the Figure 4 of the paper.

 * The **Data** folder contains:
-* - The data to reproduce Figure 1cde are too big for github.
-They need to be downloaded [here](https://drive.google.com/file/d/13Lk2pSpx4m9JTnw6Am0lyL1xRaNfHypZ/view?usp=sharing) and moved to the **Data** folder
+* - The data to reproduce Figure 1cde are too big for github and are available [here](https://drive.google.com/file/d/13Lk2pSpx4m9JTnw6Am0lyL1xRaNfHypZ/view?usp=sharing).
+Note that they need to be moved to the **Data** folder before running the **Reproduce_Fig_1cde.py** code
   - The data to reproduce Figures 2-4.